SSH is the predominant remote management tool for administering Linux systems from Windows workstations for many years.

 - Some have recommended the Chrome SSH extension.

 - If you use Windows 10 you can use the ssh utility in the BASH emulator.
 AWS has provided a nice document on how to use the built in Windows 10 Linux service.
+For Windows 7 you may need to install the tool set from the OpenSSH tool suite.

 If none of this assists you, then please do ask for guidance on the Discussion forums where senior students and alumni will give you guidance, or contact us by submitting a form through our help page https://help.acloud.guru/hc/en-us and we will do our best to help you.